13 / 100

 Is Chittenden County growing or shrinking?

-Are people moving to Chittenden County?
+Are many people relocating to Chittenden County?

 [09] Similar Counties by Size & Score